Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 #### Elementary, my dear Watson
 <img src="./sherlok.jpg" alt="Drawing" width="100"align="right" />
- - When all is done, you should be able to explain in Sherlock Holmes style the series of facts, tests, and deductions that led you to your consultation.
+ - You should be able to explain in Sherlock Holmes style the series of facts, tests, and deductions that led you to your consultation.
  - We're engineers, not magicians.
 There are no bunnies in our hats.
  - We need to report to someone, i.e. bosses ("what happened?"), clients ("Why am I paying you guys?"), consumers ("Doesn't work on LG3!
 Worst app ever!!!")...
+ - You should be able to say
    - The bug is HERE, I'll show you.
    - The bug is not HERE, I'll prove that to you.